Country guides

 Canadian citizens must have a passport that is valid for at least six months beyond their arrival in Kuwait.
 A visa is required, and can be obtained on arrival for a maximum stay of three months.

-Irish citizens must have a passport that is valid for six months beyond their arrival in Kuwait.
+Irish citizens must have a passport that is valid for at least six months beyond their arrival in Kuwait.
 A visa is required, and can be obtained on arrival for a maximum stay of three months.